nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 #### Void expression
 * Do not have a value
-* Cannot be combined by other operators
+* Cannot be combined with other operators
 * E.g., `{}, return, etc...`

 +++